Mariam-s/Mariam-Sari/README.md

 **Student Number: 3776750                       Email: s3776750@student.rmit.edu.au**

-##**BACKGROUND**
+## **BACKGROUND**

+I am 18 years old and have recently graduated from highschool.
+I'm a 3rd generation Australian and my cultural background is Lebanese.
 I'm going to start by listing some facts about what I like.
 I am a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$.
-I also listen to heaps of music preferably rock, metal and the occasional rap.
+I also listen to heaps of other random music preferably rock, metal and the occasional rap.

 **My interests in IT**

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for